2 Samuel 19

 5And Joab came into the house to the king, and said, Thou hast shamed this day the faces of all thy servants, which this day have saved thy life, and the lives of thy sons and of thy daughters, and the lives of thy wives, and the lives of thy concubines; 6In that thou lovest thine enemies, and hatest thy friends.
 For thou hast declared this day, that thou regardest neither princes nor servants: for this day I perceive, that if Absalom had lived, and all we had died this day, then it had pleased thee well.

 Joab walks into the royal house and speaks words that would cost most men their heads.
 But Joab is not most men.
 He is the commander who has done David's bloody work.
 He killed Absalom - not in formal battle, but in the grove, in an act that probably violated the king's unexpressed wish that Absalom live.
-And now he must speak the truth that no one else dares to speak: David's grief is not justice.
-It is betrayal.
-It is a betrayal of the men who died for him, of his family, of his people.
+And now he must speak the truth that no one else dares to speak: David's grief has become a betrayal of the men who died for him, of his family, of his people.

 "Thou lovest thine enemies, and hatest thy friends."
 Joab speaks as a man who has read David's heart accurately.
 David has always struggled with the men closest to him - he loves Absalom, the rebel; he is suspicious of Joab, his loyal commander.
 The imbalance is destroying the kingdom.